$T$-equivariant motives of flag varieties: Introduction

 \subsection{Back to our setting}

-As we are interested in equivariant $K$-theory as an $R(T)$-module, where $R(T) = K_{T}(\Spec(k))$ is the representation ring of $T$, it suffices to look at our problem over the classifying stack of $T$, i.e. work with $p\colon \quot{T\bs G/B}\rightarrow\B{T}$.
-The benefit of this viewpoint ist that we only have to deal with representable maps.
-Further, as $T$ is a split maximal torus, we know that the the derived category of $\B{T}$ with quasi-coherent cohomology is compactly generated.
-This fact allows for a genuine construction of the stable homotopy category $\SH$ with a six functor formalism on $\B{T}$ (cf. \cite{Hoy1}).
+As we are interested in equivariant $K$-theory as an $R(T)$-module, where $R(T) = K^{T}_{0}(\Spec(k))$ is the representation ring of $T$, it suffices to look at our problem over the classifying stack of $T$, i.e. work with $p\colon \quot{T\bs G/B}\rightarrow\B{T}$.
+The benefit of this viewpoint is that we only have to deal with representable maps.
+Further, as $T$ is a split maximal torus, we know that the derived category of $\B{T}$ with quasi-coherent cohomology is compactly generated.
+This fact allows for a genuine construction of the stable homotopy category $\SH$ with a six-functor formalism on $\B{T}$ (cf. \cite[Thm.
+1.1]{Hoy1}).
 This can be extended to relatively representable algebraic stacks over $\B{T}$ (cf. \cite{KR1}).
 In \textit{op.cit.} Khan-Ravi show, using the works of Hoyois, that there is a $K$-theory spectrum in $\SH(\B{T})$ that represents genuine equivariant $K$-theory.
-Using this version of the stable motivic homotopy category, we can analyze the `motive' of $ \quot{T\bs G/B}$ relative to $\B{T}$, i.e. $p_{!}p^{!}1_{\B{T}}$.
-As is the intersection theory case, we can use the Bruhat decomposition of $G/B$ to stratify the flag variety via $T$-invariant affine cells and then compute $p_{!}p^{!}1_{\B{T}}$ using this stratification.
+Using this version of the stable motivic homotopy category, we can analyze the `motive' of $ \quot{T\bs G/B}$ relative to $\B{T}$ with coefficients in an $E_{\infty}$-ring spectrum $M_{\B{T}}\in \SH(\B{T})$, i.e. $p_{!}p^{!}M_{\B{T}}$.
+Because of technical reasons, we have to assume that $M_{\B{T}}$ satisfies some vanishing condition, namely for all $n\geq0$ we have

+here $\langle n\rangle \coloneqq (n)[2n]$ denotes the Tate-twist by $n$ and shift by $2n$.
+This is not a drawback, as we will see in Example \ref{ex.vanish} that (\ref{eq.intro.ass}) is satisfied for motivic cohomology and $K$-theory.
+As in the intersection theory case, we can use the Bruhat decomposition of $G/B$ to stratify the flag variety via $T$-invariant affine cells and then compute $p_{!}p^{!}M_{\B{T}}$ using this stratification.
 The theory of Khan-Ravi works even in the case where our base is not a field but an affine scheme.
 So, we will also prove our results in the most general case we are able to.
 Thus, from now on let $S$ be an affine scheme and $(G,B,T)$ be defined over $S$.
-First, we have to give a Bruhat decomposition in the this setting (even though this is probably known to many people, we didn't find a reference and proved it by ourselves by embedding it into the affine flag variety and using the results of Richarz-Scholbach \cite{RS1}).
+First, we have to give a Bruhat decomposition in this setting (even though this is probably known to many people, we didn't find a reference and proved it by ourselves).